Mason-Lab-Code/.github/profile/README.md

 ## Introduction

 This GitHub organization is a tool for sharing code between Mason Lab members.
+Scripts are organised into workflows.
+Each workflow has its own repository.

 ## Getting started